-Who are Extinction Rebellion?
+What is Extinction Rebellion and what does it want?

 What is Extinction Rebellion?

-Extinction Rebellion ("XR" for short) describes itself as an international "non-violent civil disobedience activist movement".
+Extinction Rebellion (XR for short) describes itself as an international "non-violent civil disobedience" movement.

-It wants governments to declare a "climate and ecological emergency" and take immediate action to address climate change.
+It says life on Earth is in crisis and facing a mass extinction.
+It wants governments to declare a "climate and ecological emergency" and take immediate action.

-Its origins can be traced to a group called Rising Up!, created in 2016 by a small group of activists.

-Extinction Rebellion was launched in 2018 and organisers say it now has groups in dozens of countries.
+Extinction Rebellion was launched in 2018 and organisers say it now has groups willing to take action in dozens of countries.

-In June, activists blocked traffic in New York, several German protesters chained themselves outside Angela Merkel's Chancellery in Berlin, and in Paris the police used pepper spray to clear activists blocking a bridge over the Seine.

 The group uses an hourglass inside a circle as its logo, to represent time running out for many species.